 Build systems wherein customer purchases make your game better for other customers.
 Many free to play products, especially multiplayer games, rely on systems where the more money one player spends, the worse the game gets for the other players.
 Avoid building systems where players have the ability to negatively impact other players’ experiences, and focus instead on products and items that create positive externalities within your game.
 We cite specific examples in the Steam Dev Days presentation, but a good starting point is a product designed around a simple concept: "I celebrate when the player next to me makes a purchase."
 This is feasible for games of all genres and styles, and we encourage you to run experiments around such products in your own games.

 Allow your users to create value for one another.
-The Steam Workshop is a set of tools that allows your customers to create content and value for one another.
+The Steam Workshop consists of tools that allow your customers to create content and value for one another.
 Customers can create models, maps, mods, or other valuable components for your game.
-Depending on your product and your goals, you can choose between a free or monetized workshop.
+Depending on your product and your goals, you can choose between an open or curated Workshop.
 In either case, the creativity and passion of your customers can greatly expand the value of your product and provide you with a great source of additional content.
 Check out the Steam Workshop documentation and Steamworks Developer Discussions for more information about the Steam Workshop.

 Getting The Most From Updates